Emmotes/ic_spoilers/docs/vinursa.md

 # Vin Ursa

-I know absolutely nothing about this champion.
-The only data I have to suggest they're even a champion is the `Astral Vin Ursa` [skin](skins.md) in the defines.
+She's been confirmed on the Server Maintenance Stream by Chris Dupuis to be a CNE Original Female Plasmoid champion.
+Beyond that - we know nothing.

 # Basic Information

 Vin Ursa will be the new champion in the Midsummer event on 19 July 2023.

 * Seat: Unknown
-* Race: Unknown
+* Race: Plasmoid
 * Class: Unknown
 * Roles: Unknown
 * Age: Unknown
-* Gender: Unknown
+* Gender: Female
 * Alignment: Unknown
 * Affiliation: Unknown
 * Stats: Unknown